lacino40/spring-cloud-meetup/README.md

 4. You will see your unique API Key, or you can generate a new one if you prefer.
 This key is alphanumeric.

 However, if `service.weather.open-weather.api-key` is not provided or invalid, the weather service has fail-safe mechanism implemented.
-It will fall back to use mock data for weather information.
+It will fallback to use mock data for weather information.
 This mock data is stored in a file named `open-weather-mock.json`, which is part of application's resources.
-This file contains pre-set, static weather data that is used for when live data can't be retrieved.
+This file contains pre-set, static weather data.

 ### Run Gateway service
 Open `gateway-service` module.